-1. 1980 Thurston County Zoning Ordinance

-Adopted by the Thurston County Board of Commissioners and updated as needed to provide consistency with the Comprehensive Plan, the Zoning Ordinance lists the allowed uses and development standards for each land use zone.
-In addition, the ordinance describes the processes necessary for a variety of permits.
+1980 Thurston County Platting and Subdivision Ordinance Adopted by the Thurston County Board of Commissioners and updated as needed to provide consistency with the Comprehensive Plan and other development regulations.
+This document describes the process of platting and land subdivision and states requirements for streets, drainage and utilities.
 Available for purchase or reference from the Thurston County Development Services Department.
-Also available are the Thurston County Official Zoning Maps.
+C. ROADS--BIKEWAYS: